joncorv/filera/README.md

 ## 📄 License

-This project is licensed under an open-source Apache license.
+This project is licensed under an open-souce MIT License.

 ## 🙏 Acknowledgments